Psychoboy/AtlasChatRelay/Readme.md

 Requires .NET 4.6.1

+Rename config.json.sample to config.json (or make a copy and name it)

 edit config.json with your server(s) rcon information

 Run ChatRelay.exe and it should start right up and start relaying messages.